Zeioth/django-dual-authentication/README.md

 Quick and painless, right?

 ## Testing
+ * Clone this repository.
+ * Open testproject directory.

- * Clone this repository, open testproject directory, and run syncdb and runserver.
+ * Run syncdb or migrate depending your django version, and runserver.
  * Open http://localhost:8000/admin/ and try to login.